fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 They can also separate common code so that multiple test functions can use

 the same setup.
-In the next chapter, you’ll take a deep dive into the wonderful
+In the next lab, you’ll take a deep dive into the wonderful

 world of pytest fixtures.